Vadskye/Rise/docs/standard_effects.md

   * Deal std in extreme range
   * r2 condition in std range
 * AOE:
+  * Heal one hit point to allies in Med radius from you
   * Deal std to all within Large/10 line from you
   * Deal std to all within Large cone from you
   * Deal std to all within Small radius in Med range